fiugd/layout/README.md

 ```

 ## Summary
-This layout system uses css `grid` to position elements.
+This layout system uses css grid to position elements.
+It is written from scratch to be simple, flexible, and dependency-free.